 For some people, the consumption of alcohol and other drugs can develop into a chronic, relapsing condition that requires specialist support to overcome.

-Primary Health Tasmania has funded a range of organisations to deliver alcohol and other drug treatment services and projects across Tasmania until June 2019, including services specifically designed for Aboriginal and Torres Strait Islander peoples.
+Primary Health Tasmania has funded a number of organisations to deliver alcohol and other drug treatment services and projects across Tasmania, including services specifically designed for Aboriginal and Torres Strait Islander peoples.

 Our commissioned activity